- wanted item

 The Enigma-Uhr is also known as Steckeruhr (plug-clock)

-and, according to its own serial number badge,
+and, according to its own serial number shield on the case lid,

 dangerous UKW-D, a field-rewirable reflector.

-In July 1944, the German Luftwaffe introduced the
+In the same vein, the German Luftwaffe introduced the

 Not even hints in intercepted messages.